Mike Oldfield: 1992–2003: Warner years

 By early 1992, Oldfield had secured Clive Banks as his new manager and had several record label owners listen to his demo of Tubular Bells II at his house.
 Oldfield signed with Rob Dickins of WEA Warner and recorded the album with Trevor Horn as producer.
 Released in August 1992, the album went to No. 1 in the UK.
 Its live premiere followed on 4 September at Edinburgh Castle which was released on home video as Tubular Bells II Live.
 Oldfield supported the album with his Tubular Bells II 20th Anniversary Tour in 1992 and 1993, his first concert tour since 1984.
 By April 1993, the album had sold over three million copies worldwide.

 Oldfield continued to embrace new musical styles, with The Songs of Distant Earth (based on Arthur C. Clarke's novel of the same name) exhibiting a softer new-age sound.
 In 1994, he also had an asteroid, 5656 Oldfield, named after him.

-In 1995, Oldfield continued to embrace new musical styles by producing the Celtic-themed album Voyager.
+In 1995 Oldfield continued to embrace new musical styles by producing the Celtic-themed album Voyager.
 In 1992, Oldfield met Luar na Lubre, a Galician Celtic-folk band (from A Coruña, Spain), with the singer Rosa Cedrón.
 The band's popularity grew after Oldfield covered their song "O son do ar" ("The sound of the air") on his Voyager album.

-In 1998, Oldfield produced the third Tubular Bells album (also premiered at a concert, this time in Horse Guards Parade, London), drawing on the dance music scene at his then new home on the island of Ibiza.
+In 1998 Oldfield produced the third Tubular Bells album (also premiered at a concert, this time in Horse Guards Parade, London), drawing on the dance music scene at his then new home on the island of Ibiza.
 This album was inspired by themes from Tubular Bells, but differed in lacking a clear two-part structure.

-During 1999, Oldfield released two albums.
+During 1999 Oldfield released two albums.
 The first, Guitars, used guitars as the source for all the sounds on the album, including percussion.
 The second, The Millennium Bell, consisted of pastiches of a number of styles of music that represented various historical periods over the past millennium.
 The work was performed live in Berlin for the city's millennium celebrations in 1999–2000.

 He added to his repertoire the MusicVR project, combining his music with a virtual reality-based computer game.
-His first work on this project is Tr3s Lunas launched in 2002, a virtual game where the player can interact with a world full of new music.
-This project appeared as a double CD, one with the music, and the other with the game.
+His first work on this project is Tres Lunas launched in 2002, a virtual game where the player can interact with a world full of new music.
+This project appeared as a double CD, one with the music and the other with the game.

-In 2002 and 2003, Oldfield re-recorded Tubular Bells using modern equipment to coincide with the 30th anniversary of the original.
-He had wanted to do it years before but his contract with Virgin kept him from doing so.
-This new version features John Cleese as the Master of Ceremonies as Viv Stanshall, who spoke on the original, died in the interim.
+In 2002 and 2003, Oldfield re-recorded Tubular Bells, using modern equipment, to coincide with the 30th anniversary of the original.
+He had wanted to do it years before, but his contract with Virgin had kept him from doing so.
+This new version featured John Cleese as the Master of Ceremonies, since Vivian Stanshall, who had appeared on the original, had died in 1995.
 Tubular Bells 2003 was released in May 2003.